 The primary goal is to prepare the young singer for the rigors of a professional singing career through the development of a sound technique, musicianship, stylistic versatility, and performance skills.
-Private voice lessons are supplemented by intensive coaching in song and oratorio literature, and concentrated study of ensemble techniques in the chamber ensemble, Yale Schola Cantorum, directed by Simon Carrington.
-Weekly seminars and voice classes provide indepth instruction in performance practices, diction, and interpretation.
-In addition to master classes by internationally renowned artists, the Schola Cantorum tours annually and will begin a recording schedule in 2005.
+Private voice lessons are supplemented by intensive coaching in song and oratorio literature, and by concentrated study of ensemble techniques in the chamber ensemble, Yale Schola Cantorum, directed by Simon Carrington.
+Weekly seminars and voice classes provide in-depth instruction in performance practices, diction, and interpretation.
+In addition to master classes by internationally renowned artists, the Schola Cantorum tours annually and began a recording schedule in 2005.
 Students are encouraged to avail themselves of the offerings of the University, particularly courses in the Department of Music.
-All students enrolled in the Early Music, Song, and Chamber Ensemble voice track will also participate in the ISM's Colloquium on Wednesday afternoons.
+All students enrolled in the Early

+Music, Song, and Chamber Ensemble voice track will also participate in the ISM's Colloquium on Wednesday afternoons and will choose two electives from the academic courses offered by the Institute.